rockhopsoft/survloop/README.md

 ```

-Edit the environment file to connect the default MYSQL database:
+Edit these lines of the environment file to connect the default MYSQL database:
 ```
 % nano .env
 ```